DecentricCorp/Lightrail-API-Docs/use-cases/account-credits.md

 ### Cards Balance Endpoint

 You can use the card balance endpoint to check the available value of an account Card by providing the account `cardId`.
-If you do not have the `cardId` you can retrieve it by based on the customer's `contactId` using the [Cards API Endpoint](#cards-endpoint), as discussed above.
+If you do not have the `cardId` you can retrieve it based on the customer's `contactId` using the [Cards API Endpoint](#cards-endpoint), as discussed above.

 ```json
 GET https://api.lightrail.com/v1/cards/{cardId}/balance